BLimmie/eyewire_validator/README.md

 * 1-2 Admins validate a whole neuron when it is done

 ## Motivation
-Here are a list of problems that are present in the current Eyewire Task Pipeline
+Here are a list of problems that are present in the current Eyewire Task Pipeline:

 * As seen from the Eyewire Task Pipeline, 6-7 people are required at minimum to look at a single task.
 This is a very time consuming process used to anonate petabytes of data, resulting in less than 10,000 total neurons being traced over the course of 7 years.